cjohansen/pharmacist/README.md

 The number of times this failure result will be retried.
 For successful results, this will always be `0`.

-#### `:pharmacist.result/completed?`
+#### `:pharmacist.result/retrying?`

-A boolean indicating whether Pharmacist is done trying to fetch from the source.
+A boolean indicating whether Pharmacist is going to retry the failed source.

 #### `:pharmacist.result/prescriptions`